mbaas2/CompCheck/README.md

 A compatibility-checker for [Dyalog APL](http://dyalog.com).

-Helps to find out if Dyalog-code will run under a certain (older) version and/or in a Classic interpreter.
+Helps to find out if Dyalog-code will run under a certain (older) version (12.1 or later) and/or in a Classic interpreter.

 ## Usage